The Best Word of Mouth Strategies We’ve HeardJune 29, 2022 2022-09-23 15:05

-The Best Word of Mouth Strategies We’ve HeardJune 29, 2022 2022-09-23 15:05

 The Best Word of Mouth Strategies We’ve Heard

-Stats show that referrals can end up creating 65% of new business opportunities.
+Statistics show that referrals can create 65% of new business opportunities.
 There are even some businesses that generate all new business from referrals alone.

-This is a MAJOR opportunity for your business that you can’t afford to pass up.
-It’s the low hanging fruit that you should be grabbing at.
+It is a MAJOR opportunity for your business that you can’t afford to pass up.
+It’s the low-hanging fruit that you should be grabbing at.

 In the trades and construction industry, an excellent customer experience is paramount.
 If you can provide that, you’ll not only gain their loyalty, they’ll shout about your products and services to other people.
-It becomes part of their daily dialogue, and from it, you get hot leads!
-This is Word of Mouth marketing.
+It becomes part of their daily dialogue, and you get hot leads from it!
+It is Word of Mouth marketing.

 Some companies are built purely off WOM marketing – imagine what that would do for your business!

-The reason they can run like that is because they implement tactics that encourage their customers to talk about them to their friends, family, colleagues, and even strangers.
-WOM marketing may become one of your biggest tools in business!
+They can run like that because they implement tactics that encourage their customers to talk about them to their friends, family, colleagues, and even strangers.
+WOM marketing may become one of your most powerful tools in business!

-So today I’m sharing some of the best word of mouth strategies I’ve seen to help spread the top notch experiences with your business.
+So today, I’m sharing some of the best word-of-mouth strategies I’ve seen to help spread top-notch experiences with your business.